red iron steel building mid construction project

 Understanding the Basic Costs of Warehouse Construction

-The average cost to turnkey a warehouse is $55-$70 per square foot, but this can increase based on factors like location, materials used, and the building’s specifications.
+The average cost to turnkey a warehouse is $30-$70 per square foot, but this can increase based on factors like location, materials used, and the building’s specifications.
+Your version of turnkey may differ from another contractor.
+Could be grading to CO or just providing material and installing.

 Construction Methods